 Option c) New RRC message (1)

 [Discuss] Proposal 14a.
-Discuss whether the SI delivery and paging delivery use the same PC5-RRC message or separate PC5-RRC messages (taking into consideration that both form a request/response format as per proposal 9).
+In case P9 is agreed to use new message for SI request/response, discuss whether the SI request/response and paging request/response use the same PC5-RRC message or separate PC5-RRC messages.

-[Discuss] Proposal 14b.
-Discuss whether the paging delivery uses new or existing PC5-RRC message.

 [Discuss] Proposal 16.
 If proposal 15 is agreed, discuss which one of the following options is preferable for Relay UE to use for establishment/resume cause value when Relay UE enters RRC_CONNECTED only for relaying purpose:

 Option a) Provided by its upper layer